 Hello!
 We are so happy that you have joined us.
 Thanks for stopping by to learn a little bit about us.
 We hope to get to know you too.
 Please join our Facebook Group so we can chat!

 We are a small, family run business in Godfrey, Illinois, which is near St. Louis, MO.
 Our in house team consists of myself, Melissa (or Mel), my husband Mark, and our in-shop assistant, Derek (my baby brother!).
 We love our wonderful Customer Service Specialist Stephanie, and Babywearing Educator, Q, who both work from home.

-Our work-at-home sewing staff consists of 2 husband and wife teams that each work together to create our carriers.
+Our work-at-home sewing staff consists of a husband and wife team that work together to create our carriers.
 Even the KinderKids (Mel's girls) pitch in to help with various tasks.
-We are a family business and all carriers are made here in Illinois/Missouri within 3 counties!
+We are a family business and all carriers are made here in within our city limits!

 Thanks so much!